BALLPARK GID FAQs

-The program of services to be delivered by a GID will be determined by Ballpark stakeholders and there is flexibility in how funds are deployed.
+The program of services to be delivered by a GID is determined by Ballpark stakeholders and there is flexibility in how funds are deployed.
 However, the impetus of the GID for Ballpark is to address what we feel are the biggest immediate concerns of safety and cleanliness.
 We believe the most critical items to spending funding on include:

-• Safety and security, including dedicated police patrols, 24/7 security teams, safety lighting and targeted approaches to addressing high-crime areas, homeless encampments and problem spots
+- Safety and security, including dedicated police patrols, security teams, safety lighting and targeted approaches to addressing high-crime areas, homeless encampments and problem spots

-• Daily cleaning, including but not limited to trash, litter and debris removal, power washing, graffiti removal, trash and recycling bins throughout the neighborhood with consistent service and other targeted cleaning as needed.
+- Daily cleaning, including but not limited to trash, litter and debris removal, power washing, graffiti removal, trash and recycling bins throughout the neighborhood with consistent service and other targeted cleaning as needed.

-• Maintenance of improvements in the public realm, including ensuring lighting is working, replacing and caring for trees and irrigation, care for public realm furniture and improvements and more.
+- Maintenance of improvements in the public realm, including ensuring lighting is working, replacing and caring for trees and irrigation, care for public realm furniture and improvements and more.

-• New investments in the look and feel of Ballpark, including considerations for improved streetscapes, branding and wayfinding signage, lighting enhancements, art and more.
+- New investments in the look and feel of Ballpark, including considerations for improved streetscapes, branding and wayfinding signage, lighting enhancements, art and more.

-• Direct support to the Ballpark community – including businesses, residents and property owners – via paid staff that focuses on the needs and issues in Ballpark every single day.
+- Direct support to the Ballpark community – including businesses, residents and property owners – via paid staff that focuses on the needs and issues in Ballpark every single day.

 A detailed work plan for the GID - including a detailed budget - can be found here.